stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 - Data structure used for posterior sample facilitates downstream analysis.
   + is memory efficient - avoids making copies of big data.
   + provides fast access for per-parameter, per-chain information.

+- Should this be Python2/Python3 agnostic?
+After investigation, answer is no, use Python3
+  + all existing downstream modules are written for Python3
+  + Python3 code is cleaner

+- how to specify configuration choices:
+  + path to CmdStan installation
+  + path to tmpfiles vs. in-memory tmpfiles

 ## Assumptions